reduxjs/react-redux/docs/api.md

 When `options.pure` is true, `connect` performs several equality checks that are used to avoid unncessary calls to `mapStateToProps`, `mapDispatchToProps`, `mergeProps`, and ultimately to `render`.
 These include `areStatesEqual`, `areOwnPropsEqual`, `areStatePropsEqual`, and `areMergedPropsEqual`.
 While the defaults are probably appropriate 99% of the time, you may wish to override them with custom implementations for performance or other reasons.
 Here are several examples:

 * You may wish to override `areStatesEqual` if your `mapStateToProps` function is computationally expensive and is also only concerned with a small slice of your state.
-For example: `areStatesEqual: (prev, next) => prev.entities.todos === next.entities.todos`; this would effectively ignore state changes for everything but that slice of state.
+For example: `areStatesEqual: (next, prev) => prev.entities.todos === next.entities.todos`; this would effectively ignore state changes for everything but that slice of state.

 * You may wish to override `areStatesEqual` to always return false (`areStatesEqual: () => false`) if you have impure reducers that mutate your store state.
 (This would likely impact the other equality checks is well, depending on your `mapStateToProps` function.)